 Third, the SSA reviews your medical records for the following information:

 - Doctor’s notes showing how often you have migraines and their severity

 - Lab test results to rule out other conditions

 - List of medications and treatments tried, along with their results

 - ER visit and hospitalization records related to your migraines

 Fourth, your doctor should complete a residual functional capacity (RFC) form.
 This form describes how your migraines limit your ability to work and complete daily living tasks.
 Your disability application alone isn’t enough to get approved for benefits.

 You May Qualify for Legal Assistance

 Getting Social Security disability benefits for migraines isn’t easy.
-You’ll double your approval chances the first time you apply if a Social Security attorney files your claim.
+You’ll triple your approval chances the first time you apply if a Social Security attorney files your claim.
 The SSA approves less than 1 in every 4 first-time applicants for disability benefits (23%).
 Most people wait up to two years before getting their first disability check!